Lex-2008/backup3/README.md

 To override default username, user can provide username in password field, space-separated before password, like this: `username password`.

+### API index

+Every time you open WebUI, it creates an 'api' index to speed up further requests.
+It's not needed for anything else, so if you don't use WebUI very often, I recommend adding the following command to crontab to run every night:

+	$SQLITE "DROP INDEX IF EXISTS api;"

 Fun stuff
 ---------